chinapedia/wikipedia.abstract.en/Page/Scotland.md

 Health care

-QEUH2.jpg's Queen Elizabeth University Hospital, Glasgow.
+'s Queen Elizabeth University Hospital, Glasgow.
 It is the largest hospital campus in Europe[292]]] Health care in Scotland is mainly provided by NHS Scotland, Scotland's public health care system.
 This was founded by the National Health Service (Scotland) Act 1947 (later repealed by the National Health Service (Scotland) Act 1978) that took effect on 5 July 1948 to coincide with the launch of the NHS in England and Wales.
 However, even prior to 1948, half of Scotland's landmass was already covered by state-funded health care, provided by the Highlands and Islands Medical Service.[293]
 Healthcare policy and funding is the responsibility of the Scottish Government's Health Directorates.
 The current Cabinet Secretary for Health and Sport is Jeane Freeman[294] and the Director-General (DG) Health and chief executive, NHS Scotland is Paul Gray.[295]

 In 2008, the NHS in Scotland had around 158,000 staff including more than 47,500 nurses, midwives and health visitors and over 3,800 consultants.
 There are also more than 12,000 doctors, family practitioners and allied health professionals, including dentists, opticians and community pharmacists, who operate as independent contractors providing a range of services within the NHS in return for fees and allowances.
 These fees and allowances were removed in May 2010, and prescriptions are entirely free, although dentists and opticians may charge if the patient's household earns over a certain amount, about £30,000 per annum.[296]

 Economy

-Oil_platform_in_the_North_SeaPros.jpg located in the North Sea]] Bank_of_Scotland_Head_Office_from_Market_Street.jpg, located in Edinburgh, is one of the oldest banks in the world]]
+located in the North Sea]] , located in Edinburgh, is one of the oldest banks in the world]]

 The Economy of Scotland had an estimated nominal gross domestic product (GDP) of up to £152 billion in 2015.
 In 2014, Scotland's per capita GDP was one of the highest in the EU.[297]
 Scotland has a Western-style open mixed economy closely linked with the rest of the UK and the wider world.
 Traditionally, the Scottish economy has been dominated by heavy industry underpinned by shipbuilding in Glasgow, coal mining and steel industries.
 Petroleum related industries associated with the extraction of North Sea oil have also been important employers from the 1970s, especially in the north-east of Scotland.